Household Waste Collection Service Standards

 Grey Refuse bin

-1.33 Bins are designed to be emptied safely with lids closed.
-Collection crews will remove any items not contained within the bin and will not collect that excess waste.
+1.34 Bins are designed to be emptied safely with lids closed.
+Collection crews will remove any items on top of or to the side of the bin, and will not collect any excess or side waste.

 Red recycling bins/boxes